 - If you are not able to see the Outlining toolbar, it might be hidden, to make it visible choose View | Toolbars | Outlining as shown in Figure 2.

 Figure 2: Toolbars

-- Figure 3 shows you the Outlining toolbar -- remember that all the options in the Outlining toolbar works only if the Outline pane (shown in Figure 1) is visible.
+- Figure 3 shows the Outlining toolbar, remember that all the options in the Outlining toolbar work only if the Outline pane (shown in Figure 1) is visible.